 11801 S Sangamon St, Chicago, IL

-This is a weekly recurring event every Saturday morning, from 10 am to 3 pm.
+This is a weekly recurring event every Friday morning, from 11 am to around 3 pm.
 Shift time is flexible.
-If you cannot stay the whole 5 hour shift, any time you can give will be helpful and much appreciated.
-Please be prepared to help out in any way to help the event run smoothly, like cleaning, sweeping, breaking down boxes for recycling, etc. Your flexibility is much appreciated.
+If you cannot stay the whole 4 hour shift, any time you can give will be helpful and much appreciated.
+The truck's estimated time of arrival is 11 am, but it can be a little early or late, depending on weather, traffic, and other variables.
+So please be prepared to do some waiting, and help out with other tasks until the truck arrives.
+Your flexibility is much appreciated.
 No open toe shoes allowed.
 Please wear non slip shoes, like sneakers.

 There is free street parking around the church.

 Redeeming Grace Church client choice food pantry is a non-profit 501(c) located at 11801 S, Sangamon Chicago Il.
 Our Mission: To strengthen the community by distributing food to families in need.
 No families should have to face hunger.
 Every Saturday we serve the community of 60643 and 60628 zip code and neighboring communities.
 Serving people is not a job it a joy.
-The Food Pantry Staff goal is to serve.
+We also have pet food for the client’s pets, when it is available.
+The Mission Department goal is to serve.
 NO families should go without food.
 Donations can be dropped off on Tuesdays from 7 pm-9 pm and Fridays from 8 pm to 9 pm.
 The food pantry is set up like a Grocery style setting where the clients choose and bag their own food, first come, first served basis.
 For further information you may contact Food Pantry Coordinator Valerie Brown at [masked] Thank you sincerely for caring about the hunger.

 Transportation and Car pooling: We encourage our volunteers to be green whenever possible or practical.
 Public transportation (bus, train, bike, walking) are easy at many locations, but other sites are remote or end late at night and can use some car pool planning.
 If you do not drive and need a ride, post below and ask about car pool possibilities.
 State what town and intersection you can be picked up.
 If you do drive, please consider helping a fellow volunteer that lives near you or along your way.
 Post where you are coming from and offer to pick up a fellow volunteer along your route.
 You will make some new cool friends even before you get to the volunteer event.